-From the Port of Rotterdam to an innovative scale-up in Ghent: meet Annette van Ketel, the new Business Development Manager of Peripass in the Netherlands.
+From the Port of Rotterdam to an innovative scale-up in Ghent: meet Peripass.

 “There’s more of a culture of cooperation in logistics in the Netherlands, partly because there is an enormous shortage of space for logistics companies.
 So you see that many parties consider a central parking area that they then manage together with other companies in the area.
 They set up a cooperative for this.
 This way the investment cost is also distributed over the various owners.
 They want to present themselves as one organisation and use the increased efficiency to position themselves as a “one-stop shop”.
-For example, in the Eemhaven in Rotterdam you have the short sea cluster, which serves six different parties with one front door.
-You see this trend both in the port and in the hinterland.
-In that hinterland people want to set up corridors: ‘How can we take in volume jointly and then redistribute it efficiently?’
 I’m convinced that Peripass can be an enormous added value for this type of organisation.”

 “What’s also unique in the Netherlands is the large volume of transport of perishable goods.
 Food and beverages, of course, but also flowers.
 The export of flowers and plants, with a value of €6 billion, is the most important export product of the Netherlands after machinery.
 For this reefer loading it’s essential that the content be handled quickly.
 Peripass can play a big role there too.”

 Do you have a logistics challenge in the Netherlands?
-Make an appointment with Annette.
+Let's get in touch